 Belize has the world’s second largest Barrier Reef and that means that the snorkeling and diving is unparallel.
 Located a few miles away from the reef is Caye Caulker, a little island that is notorious for its chill vibe and Caribbean charm.
 Since I am from Belize, I cannot give you an outsider’s experience but I promise you that this island is the best option for your backpacking trip.

 Caye Caulker is only five miles long and the island’s motto is “Go Slow”.
-This is something you’ll quickly adapt to as the primarily mode of transportation is either by golf cart or bicycle.
+This is something you’ll quickly adapt to as the primary mode of transportation is either by golf cart or bicycle.
 Cheap food can be found everywhere and it’s the freshest you’ll ever taste – the morning catch is your afternoon dinner.

 Suchitoto, El Salvador